TOI-1173 A $b$: The First Inflated Super-Neptune in a Wide Binary System: Discussion

 \subsubsection{Apsidal Precession due to General Relativity}

-vZLK oscillations can be however dampened by additional perturbations that induce apsidal precession at a faster rate, thereby diminishing the orbit-averaged torque exerted by the companion star \citep{2003ApJ...589..605W, 2023AJ....165...65R}.
-As for apsidal precession arising from general relativity, the dampening timescale is given by
+vZLK oscillations can be however dampened by additional perturbations that induce apsidal precession at a faster rate, thereby diminishing the orbit-averaged torque exerted by the companion star \citep{2003ApJ...589..605W}.
+As for apsidal precession arising from general relativity, the dampening timescale is given in Equation (29) in \cite{2023AJ....165...65R}.

 For TOI-1173 A $b$ we estimated $\tau_{\rm GR} \sim 10^4$ years; a short timescale when compared to both $\tau_{\rm vZLK}$ and the system's age.
 This effectively eliminates the possibility of the system undergoing vZLK oscillations, as the influence of general relativity on apsidal precession is substantially faster when compared to the system's age.